How can I obtain Continuing Education Units (CEUs) for the 2021 CCEF National Conference?

 LPCs: Alabama does not pre-approve CEU credits and requires that continuing education units be offered for events provided by one of its approved providers.
 One of the listed approved providers is “any peer state counseling licensure board/department.”
 Attendees should review the materials available and contact the Board to determine if the standard is met for peer state counseling licensure board/department. http://abec.alabama.gov/PDFs/2019/CEPolicy2019.pdf

 Social Workers: For your use, the Alabama Social Work board approved the Conference for 22 possible CE hours in 2019.
-No application was made in 2020.
+No application was made in 2020 or 2021.

 CCEF is not an approved provider of CEUs through the Board of Behavioral Health if CCEF applies as an organization.
 Attendees should check with the Board to see if they can apply for CEU credit on an individual basis.